Brookfield East High School

 Brookfield East High School is a four-year public secondary school located in Brookfield, Wisconsin.
 The school is part of the Elmbrook School District, and is accredited by the North Central Association.
 Its rival is Brookfield Central High School, also located in Brookfield.

 Music

 Brookfield East's music department received the Grammy "Signature Gold" award in the spring of 1999.
 Brookfield East was one of 16 schools selected of more than 1200 nationwide.
 The school also received a $5,000 grant, which was used to commission an original work for the school.

+Athletics

+Brookfield East athletics currently belong to the Greater Metro Conference.